stacks-network/pybitcoin/README.md

 Coins
 =====

-Cryptocurrency wallet interfaces for Bitcoin, Litecoin, Namecoin, Peercoin, and Primecoin.
+Tools for Bitcoin and other cryptocurrencies (including Litecoin, Namecoin, Peercoin, and Primecoin).